hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 ThinKing7 quick start guide

-:ref:`ThinKing7 <thinking centos7 hardware>` is the old Thinking cluster that got an upgrade to CentOS 7.6.
+:ref:`ThinKing7 <thinking centos7 hardware>` is the old ThinKing cluster that got an upgrade to CentOS 7.6.
 The cluster is at the end of its lifetime.
 The Ivybridge nodes will be removed by the end of 2019.
 The Hasswell nodes have a little longer to go.
-Thinking can be used for most workloads, but have a look at :ref:`Genius <Genius hardware>` for the most recent hardware.
+ThinKing can be used for most workloads, but have a look at :ref:`Genius <Genius hardware>` for the most recent hardware.

 How to connect to ThinKing?